seratch/japanpost-api-ts/README.md

 const prefCode: PrefCode = '13'; // Type-safe prefecture code
 ```

+## Contributing

+We welcome contributions!
+This project uses automated releases based on [Conventional Commits](https://www.conventionalcommits.org/).

+### Quick Start for Contributors

+1. Fork and clone the repository
+2. Create a feature branch: `git checkout -b feature/your-feature`
+3. Make your changes with proper commit messages:
+   - `feat:` for new features
+   - `fix:` for bug fixes
+   - `docs:` for documentation changes
+4. Run tests: `npm test`
+5. Create a pull request

+### Automated Releases

+Releases are automatically published when changes are merged to the main branch:
+- `feat:` → Minor version bump
+- `fix:` → Patch version bump
+- `feat!:` or `BREAKING CHANGE:` → Major version bump

+For detailed information, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License.
 See [LICENSE.txt](LICENSE.txt) for details.